 The K-1 Visa – also known as a fiance(e) visa – is a non-immigrant visa that allows people from overseas to enter the United States to marry.
-In order to obtain a K-1 Visa, you must be the fiance or fiancee of a U.S citizen, and you must intend to marry within 90 days of your arrival, which is the period of time this type of visa is valid for.
+In order to obtain a K-1 Visa, you must be the fiance or fiancee of a U.S citizen, and you must intend to marry within 90 days of your arrival.

 Those who intend to settle in the U.S after they marry must then apply for an adjustment of status to a permanent residence (LPR).
 As this type of visa allows the fiance(e) of a U.S citizen to eventually immigrate to the United States, those who wish to obtain the K-1 Visa must meet some of the requirements of an immigrant visa.

 There are a number of steps you and your fiance(e) must take in order to secure your K-1 Visa.
 For the first step on this route, your sponsor (the U.S citizen whom you are planning to marry) must file Form I-129-F, also known as a Petition for Alien Fiance(e).
 This must be done at the USCIS office that serves the area they live in and cannot be done overseas.

 Once the USCIS approves the petition, it will then be sent to the National Visa Center (NVC).
 You’ll receive a case number, and the petition will be sent to the U.S embassy or consulate where you (the K-1 Visa applicant) live.